 In October 2021, the Upcounty Hub moved to its new space at the Upcounty Regional Services Center, celebrated with a ribbon-cutting ceremony attended by prominent community leaders, including County Executive Marc Elrich and Councilmembers Gabe Albornoz, Nancy Navarro, and Andrew Friedson.
 The collaboration with the Department of Health and Human Services, the Montgomery County Food Council, and the Food Security Task Force has been instrumental in analyzing data and maintaining funding.
 The Hub has submitted reports to help assess the need by zip code and family size to track the areas hardest hit by the pandemic.

 Since its birth as a program under BlackRock Center for the Arts to its own 501(c)3 non-profit organization, the Upcounty Hub has been recognized numerous times for its work to fight food insecurity with awards, news features, and distinguished visitors.
-Thanks to partnerships with other nonprofit organizations as well as grant funding from Montgomery County government, the Hub currently feeds approximately 1,300 families a week.
-It has also grown to include case management and connect people to resources like primary care physicians and other healthcare services.
+Thanks to partnerships with other nonprofit organizations as well as grant funding from Montgomery County government and the State of Maryland, the Hub currently feeds approximately 1,300 families a week.
+It has also grown to include case management and connect people to resources like rental and housing assistance, primary care physicians, and other social and healthcare services.
 There are drive-thru distributions every Tuesday, Wednesday, and Friday.
-In addition, we have become one of the partners for Sheppard Pratt’s new Community Wellness Hub, Thriving Germantown, which handles case management and comprehensive service coordination by connecting a group of non-profits to respond to the disparities and serve the different needs of Northern Montgomery County.
+In addition, the Hub has become one of the partners for Sheppard Pratt’s new Community Wellness Hub, Thriving Germantown, which handles case management and comprehensive service coordination by connecting a group of non-profits to respond to the disparities and serve the different needs of Northern Montgomery County.

 We distribute over 30,000 pounds of food and other essentials to serve over 1,300 households every week through: